frocentric/wordpress/web/app/plugins/wpematico_professional/readme.txt

 Support Custom taxonomies for Custom Post Types.
 Just activate the Professional plugin and your campaign will show the metaboxes to select the custom taxonomies for the Custom Post Type selected.

+Use a custom feed tag to set the date in the published posts.
+You can set in each campaign which feed item tag should be used to set the date of each post.
+The value must be compatible with the strtotime function.

 Fix and correct wrong HTML on content.
 You can enable this on txt config file when you get the content through Full content feature.